variancehammer/CQB/cqb.md

 * Similarly, "Falling Back" now means something entirely different, so the rules for the Morale phase have been entirely rewritten.
 * Template weapons no longer exist, and so that section has been re-written.
 I've tried to account for flamers, frag cannons, frag grenades, etc. But there's no real way at the moment to distinguish what *used* to be a Blast or Template weapon inherently.
 I think this covers the majority of use cases however.
 * Initiative no longer exists as stat, which makes Reaction Fire hard to roll as an Initiative test.
 This has been replaced with a 4+, which is a buff to some and a nerf to others.
 The note about *Counter-Attack* not being allowed has also been removed, as this is not a thing anymore.
 If I can find specific examples of rules in the spirit of that one (a bonus coming as-if one had charged) I will include them.
+* Rending as a USR is gone as well.
+This has been replicated as closely as possible for *Cold Void and Poisoned Air*.
+Pinning is similarly no longer a concept, and has been dropped.

 **Main Rulebook**: